Games, mobile processes, and functionss -- alternating, concurrent, and well-bracketed semantics: Operational Game Semantics

 On passive configurations, Opponent has the choice to perform different actions.
 It can perform an Opponent Answer (OA) by interrogating an evaluation context $E$ stored in $\gamma$.
 For this, Opponent provides a fresh variable $x$ that is plugged into the hole of $E$, while the continuation name $q$ associated with $E$ in $\gamma$ is restored.
 Opponent may also perform an Opponent Question (OQ), by interrogating a value $V$ stored in $\gamma$.
 For this, Opponent provides a fresh variable $y$ as an argument to $V$.

 To build the denotation of a term $M$, we introduce an \emph{initial configuration} associated with it, written $\initconf{\phi}{M}$, with $\phi$ the set of free variables we start with.
 When this set is taken to be the free variables of $M$, we simply write it as $\conf{M}$.
 In the initial configuration, the choice of the continuation name $p$ is made by performing an Initial Opponent question (IOQ).
-Formally, initial configurations should be considered passive.
+So initial configurations are passive.

 From an environment $\gamma$, we extract its \emph{continuation structure} which is defined as the relation over continuation names

 As we will see, the continuation structure indicates on which continuation name $q$ Player should answer following an Opponent answer over $p$.
 Continuation names of $\phi$ that are either the toplevel continuation name -- for active configurations -- or that are in the continuation structure of $\gamma$ are called \emph{available}.
 So continuation names that are not available are the ones that have already been used to perform an answer.
 This distinction is needed since we consider linear continuations here.
 Variables are always considered to be available since there is no constraint on the number of times they can be interrogated.